hasura/graphql-engine/manual/tutorial/10-adding-relationships.rst

 .. meta::
    :description: Part 2 of a set of learning exercises meant for exploring Hasura in detail.
-This part introduces the Auth service's User & Session management model.
+This part introduces the Auth microservice's User & Session management model.
    :keywords: hasura, getting started, step 2

 ===========================================